onebeyond/rascal/README.md

 }
 ```

 When true, Rascal will append a uuid to the queue name so that it is unique for each instance of the application.
-Use this conjunction with the publication replyTo property, to automaticlaly set the replyTo property on outbound messages to the unique queue name.
-You may also want to make make the queue non durable and exclusive too (see below).
+Use this conjunction with the publication replyTo property, to automatically set the replyTo property on outbound messages to the unique queue name.
+You may also want to make the queue non durable and exclusive too (see below).

 ##### options